Temporary and mobile food premises

 To apply for a road side trading permit from Council:

-- Download and complete the Trading from a Road Side Permit application form (DOC 116Kb).
+- Complete the Trading from a Road Side Permit application form (DOC 116Kb).

 - Submit the application form, associated information and relevant fee to Council by mail to Moreland City Council, Locked Bag 10, Moreland, VIC 3058, or in person at Moreland Civic Centre, 90 Bell Street, Coburg.